-Tagliatelle hails from the Emilia-Romagna and Marche regions of Italy, where it has been loved for generations.
-Legend states that tagliatelle was invented in 1487 on the night of Annibale II Bentivoglio’s wedding to Lucrezia from the house of Este to mimic her ribbon-like hairstyle.
+Tagliatelle hail from the Emilia-Romagna and Marche regions of Italy, where they have been loved for generations.
+Legend states that tagliatelle were invented in 1487 on the night of Annibale II Bentivoglio’s wedding to Lucrezia from the house of Este to mimic her ribbon-like hairstyle.
 To this day, Bologna takes so much pride in their beloved tagliatelle that they have a solid gold replica, demonstrating the correct dimensions of a piece of tagliatelle: 1 mm x 6 mm.

 While your homemade pasta will likely not be those precise dimensions, we can guarantee that if you follow our instructions on how to make tagliatelle, you will arrive at the perfect complement to a hearty and rich beef ragù or a creamy and decadent crema di formaggio.
 Running short on time?
 Head over to our weekly menu to enjoy the tagliatelle al ragù or another of our delicious offerings delivered straight to your door and ready in minutes.

 Our tagliatelle recipe is made with just flour and eggs, so the type of flour you use is very important.
 When making tagliatelle by hand, always try to use ‘00’ flour, which is available at most major grocery stores, online, or at speciality Italian grocers.
 Whilst more expensive, the quality of this flour certainly does it justice.
 Desperate for a pasta fix and can't find 00?
 You can use all-purpose flour, but your pasta won't be as soft.